You are here: Home / Teaching / Computational Neuroscience

 A Lecture Series from Models to Applications

-Interdisciplinary lecture series taught by neuroscience experts from TUM and LMU that provides an introduction to computational neuroscience.
-Topics range from a general overview on neurobiology and basic modeling to neuroengineering and -prothetics.
-In winter terms a focus is given to neuroengineering and -prothetics whereas summer terms cover topics more strongly related to biological mechanisms.
+This interdisciplinary lecture series provides an introduction to computational neuroscience.
+Topics range from a general overview on neurobiology and basic modeling to neuroengineering and neuroprothetics.
+In winter terms a focus is given to neuroengineering whereas summer terms cover topics more strongly related to biological mechanisms.

 Some background on Julius Bernstein, who lent his name to the Bernstein Network: Julius Bernstein (1839–1917): pioneer neurobiologist and biophysicist.